-Wireless networks…we have to love a world without wires right?
+Wireless networks…we have to love a world without wires, right?
 Or maybe not?
-Usage of wireless networks has exploded the last couple of years and I think we can say has even “replaced” desktops where we had a RJ-45 connector in the wall.
-Think about this!
-Go to any large company or hotel and they’ll have a guest wireless network you can use to access the internet.
-About 10 years ago if you wanted to buy a laptop with the same specifications as a desktop you had to pay twice the price.
-Nowadays I think laptops are cheaper than desktops and with all the smartphones / tablets / iPads out there we have become even more mobile!
+The usage of wireless networks has exploded in the last couple of years and even replaced desktops with wired connections.
+Go to any large company or hotel, and they’ll have a guest wireless network you can use to access the internet.
+In the 1990s, if you wanted to buy a laptop with the same specifications as a desktop you had to pay twice the price.
+Nowadays I think laptops are cheaper than desktops and with all the smartphones/tablets out there we have become even more mobile!

 So what are the differences between wired and wireless networks?
-Obviously we don’t use cables but we are using radio waves to transmit out data.
-Remember CSMA/CD which we used for our half-duplex networks?
+Obviously, we don’t use cables but we are using radio waves to transmit data.
+Remember CSMA/CD, which we used for our half-duplex networks?
 Wireless is half-duplex since we are sending and receiving on the same frequency.
-This means we can get collisions if we use wireless networks but it’s rather hard to detect whether there have been 2 wireless signals that bumped into each other somewhere in the air.
-We do have a protocol that deals with this called CSMA/CA which stands for Carrier Sense Multi Access / Collision Avoidance.
+This means we can get collisions if we use wireless networks, but it’s rather hard to detect whether there have been two wireless signals that bumped into each other somewhere in the air.
+We have a protocol that deals with this called CSMA/CA, which stands for Carrier Sense Multi Access / Collision Avoidance.

 What other issues do we have to deal with?

-- Coverage: You’ll need to think about placement of access points and the frequencies you are going to use to get optimal coverage.
-Different materials will affect on your signal.
-Have you ever tried to implement wireless on a yacht which is one huge metal cage?
+- Coverage: You’ll need to think about the placement of access points and the frequencies you are going to use to get optimal coverage.
+Different materials will affect your signal.
+Implementing a wireless network in a large open room is easier than installing one on a yacht which is one huge metal cage.

 - Privacy: Our data “flies around in the air” which means we have no way of securing our physical layer, we need to make sure we have strong authentication and encryption.

 - Regulations: Each country has regulations you have to deal with.
 Think about signal strength, allowed frequencies and so on.